 - Stress at work and bullying claims, including under the Protection from Harassment Act 1997, several particularly sensitive ones against the MoD, including one involving sexual harassment against a former member of the Women’s Royal Naval Service.

 - Psychiatric injury/human rights claim by the parents of a stillborn child, who were given incorrect information about the sex of the baby before burial.

 Appointments & Memberships

 - Civil Recorder (2018)

 Samantha Presland is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
-If you are not satisfied with the service he provides please click here.
+If you are not satisfied with the service provided, please click here.

 Areas of Law

 - Alternative Dispute Resolution

 - Clinical Negligence

 - Court of Protection